aussttiinn/gcal-ai-colorizer/README.md

-# Project Name
+# Gcal-ai-colorizer

+This project utilizes Google Apps Script to automate colorizing your google calendar using OpenAi.
+Using an onEventChange trigger in google calendar, the code will retrieve the last updated event, send the title/description to ChatGPT using your personal API Key, and determine a **category** and **color** for the event object.

 ## Getting Started with Google Apps Script and `clasp`

-This project utilizes Google Apps Script to automate various tasks within Google Workspace.
-To manage and deploy the scripts, we use the `clasp` (Command Line Apps Script) tool.

 ### Prerequisites